silverstripe/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 	:::php
 	$dateField->setConfig('showcalendar', true);

-Set *showCalendar* to true to have a calendar appear underneath the Date field when you click on the field.
+By enabling *showCalendar* you show a calendar overlay when clicking on the field.

 	:::php
 	$dateField->setConfig('dateformat', 'dd/MM/YYYY');

 *dateFormat* allows you to specify how you wish the date to be entered and displayed in the CMS field.
-See the `[api:DateField]` documentation for more details of the DateField configuration.
+See the `[api:DateField]` documentation for more configuration options.

 	:::php
 	$fields->addFieldToTab('Root.Content', new TextField('Author','Author Name'), 'Content');